 We offer training courses both for QuIP data collection and data analysis.
-If you would be interested in using the QuIP in your work, please get in touch with us using the form on the right.
+If you would be interested in using the QuIP in your work, please get in touch with us using the link at the bottom of the page.

 For a comprehensive introduction to QuIP and example case studies, please see our book, Attributing Development Impact: The Qualitative Impact Protocol Casebook, available as a free pdf download by clicking on ‘e-book’.
 The book, like the QuIP, is rooted in empirics and practice and presents a fresh way to approach the ‘attribution challenge’.
 For shorter and more accessible papers, see more below

 - Please take a look at our blog posts as many address methodological questions related to the QuIP.

 - Do also check Who we work with as some reports are published here.